reinderien/mimic/README.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">MT: Replace a semicolon (;) with a greek question mark (;) in your friend&#39;s C# code and watch them pull their hair out over the syntax error</p>&mdash; Peter Ritchie (@peterritchie) <a href="https://twitter.com/peterritchie/status/534011965132120064">November 16, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-There are many more characters in the UTF character set that look, to some extent or another, like others -  homographs.
+There are many more characters in the Unicode character set that look, to some extent or another, like others -  homographs.
 Mimic substitutes common ASCII characters for obscure homographs.

 Fun games to play with mimic:
 - Pipe some source code through and see if you can find all of the problems